Sharpe49/OpenRails_Scripts/README.md

 ## SNCFCircuitBreaker

+EN :
-EN : This script reproduces the behaviour of the circuit breaker present in modern SNCF locomotives.
+This script reproduces the behaviour of the circuit breaker present in modern electric SNCF locomotives.
 To activate the script, in your ENG file, in the Engine section, write this parameter:
 ORTSCircuitBreaker( "..\\..\\common.script\\SNCFCircuitBreaker.cs" )